datapower-virtual-appliance-demo/dpxx-ops/README.md

 * Hit `Add SSH key` button

+The Tekton pipeline now has access to your GitHub.

+*(Might be better to use access tokens, to limit scope... consider as change.)*

 ---

-## Create an ArgoCD application to manage these operators
+## Create an ArgoCD application to manage dp01

+Finally, we're going to create an ArgoCD application to manage `dp01`.

+## View dp01-argo in ArgoCD UI

+Let's look at...

 ```bash
 oc get route openshift-gitops-server -n openshift-gitops -o jsonpath='{"https://"}{.spec.host}{"\n"}'